rhyslwells/Data-Archive/content/standardised/View Use Case.md

 4. **Data Consistency**: All reports generated from the view will be consistent, as they rely on the same underlying logic for calculating average scores.

-5. **Security**: If sensitive employee data needs to be protected, the view can be designed to exclude certain columns, ensuring that only necessary information is accessible.
+5. **[[Data Security]]**: If sensitive employee data needs to be protected, the view can be designed to exclude certain columns, ensuring that only necessary information is accessible.